Victor H. Krulak: Strategic vehicle advocacy

-Post-military career
+Personal life

 After retiring from the Marine Corps, Krulak worked for Copley Newspapers, including serving as president of Copley News Service and vice president of Copley Press.
 He retired from Copley in 1977, though he continued to contribute to their news service.

 Krulak also wrote a number of books, including the iconic Marine Corps history First to Fight.

 Krulak was a personal friend of Ronald Reagan.
 They wrote each other regularly.

 In retirement, Krulak was active in community organizations, as well as participating in Marine Corps activities.
 He served as president and trustee of the Zoological Society of San Diego.
 His wife, Amy, died in 2004.

-On December 29, 2008, Lieutenant General Krulak died at age 95 in San Diego, California.
+On December 29, 2008, Krulak died at age 95 in San Diego, California.
 He was survived by his three sons – retired Marine Corps Commandant General Charles Krulak, Reverend Victor Krulak (Commander Navy Chaplain Corps), Reverend William Krulak (Colonel USMCR) – four grandchildren, and 10 great-grandchildren.
 Krulak's funeral was held on January 8, 2009, in the chapel at MCAS Miramar, with burial at Fort Rosecrans National Cemetery.

 Honors

 In 2004, Lieutenant General Krulak was the recipient of the U.S. Naval Academy's Distinguished Graduate award, which honors alumni who have "provided a lifetime of service to the nation or armed forces, have made significant and distinguished contributions to the nation via their public service and have demonstrated a strong interest in supporting the Navy or Marine Corps and the United States Naval Academy.
 These individuals are the embodiment of the Naval Academy's mission to provide graduates who will be ready '…to assume the highest responsibilities of command, citizenship and government.'"

 In 2007, at the Marine Corps Association's first annual banquet, Secretary of Defense Robert Gates recounted the story of Krulak's time in China and his career:

 His book First to Fight won the 1984 Samuel Eliot Morison Award for Naval Literature.

-The Brute Krulak Center for Innovation and Creativity (BKCIC) at the Marine Corps University is named after Victor Krulak.
+The Brute Krulak Center for Innovation and Creativity (BKCIC) at the Marine Corps University, a research support center that "serves as an incubator of academic innovation and mentation," is named after Victor Krulak.